 - apply teamwork, project management, and presentation principles to unique sport and recreation organization business challenges.

 The Bachelor of Science with a major in sport and recreation management requires a minimum of 120 s.h., including 48 s.h. of work for the major (27 s.h. in sport and recreation management, 12 s.h. in a concentration area, and 9 s.h. in field experience).
 Students must maintain a grade-point average of at least 2.00 in all courses for the major and in all UI courses for the major.
-They also must complete the College of Liberal Arts and Sciences GE CLAS Core.
+They must also complete the College of Liberal Arts and Sciences GE CLAS Core.

 The Bachelor of Science in sport and recreation management prepares students to make meaningful contributions to the sport and recreation industry at all levels and broaden their understanding and appreciation of the sport and recreation industry.